 Tailored Shawl Top

 The third option is to cut up the shawl to make a top, and I've seen several dancers do this.
 The result is far more secure than simply tying and pinning, and it's more flattering because it fits the body more closely.
-The obvious disadvantages are (a) you need sewing skills to make it and (b) you have to sacrifice a shawl.
+The obvious disadvantages are that you will need sewing skills to make it and you'll have to sacrifice a shawl.

 I haven't been able to find a pattern for this option, but you can see an example in this photo.
 Note how it's based on the traditional wrap, with the point facing down at the front, but the top has been cut and sewn on to a bra base with proper straps and a zip back fastening.